dragnet-org/dragnet/README.md

 =====================================

-Dragnet isn't interested in the shiny chrome or boilerplate dressing of a webpage.
+Dragnet isn't interested in the shiny chrome or boilerplate dressing of a web page.
 It's interested in... 'just the facts.'

-Our implementation is an ensemble of a few various dechroming / content extraction algorithms.
+Our implementation is an ensemble of a few various de-chroming / content extraction algorithms.

 This document contains details of the code and training data.
 We also wrote a short paper describing the machine learning approach in Dragnet,